465b/nemf/doc/introduction.rst

 .. figure:: figures/fit_results.png
    :alt: Visualization of model fit

-   This is the caption of the figure (a simple paragraph).
    Visualization of the results of the model fit.
    The upper figure shows the tested parameter during the fitting process, while the lower figure shows the "optimally" fitted model.